-When you have finished the cutting, it will look like this.
+When you have finished cutting the paper book heart, it will look like this:

 You probably will be a better “cutter outer ” than I am, and you will not end up with jagged edges.
 If by chance you are more like me, let me introduce you to one of my favorite craft tools.

-Just “sand” off the jagged edges.
+Again, sorry about the blurry pics.
+It was still late.
+Just “sand” off the jagged edges of your paper heart.
 Don’t push too hard, or you will rip the pages.

 You still might need to take your scissors to them.
 I wasn’t too worried about it looking PERFECT.
 I just wanted to make sure that you could tell it was a heart and not a roundish, weird looking blob shape.

-I inked the sides with a bit of pink ink.
+After I smoothed the edges of my paper book heart, I inked the sides with a bit of ink.

 I just hot glued it to a piece of canvas board that I covered with scrapbook paper.